Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Colon cancer is the second-leading cause of cancer death in the U.S.—and it’s largely preventable.
 To protect yourself from this deadly disease, there are things you can do today.

-Here, Sashidhar Reddy, MD, an oncologist on the medical staff at Baylor Medical Center at Garland, shares his tips for keeping your colon healthy for the long run:
+Here, Sashidhar Reddy, MD, an oncologist on the medical staff at Baylor Scott & White Medical Center – Garland, shares his tips for keeping your colon healthy for the long run:

 Eat a healthy diet.
 “Focus on fruits, vegetables and whole grains to get in lots of healthy fiber and phytonutrients,” Dr. Reddy says.
 “And limit meat, dairy and refined foods.”